 PayPal has been synonymous with online payments for years, and with good reason.
 It is available in most countries worldwide and has special perks for business users, and almost everyone knows how to use it.

 The fees PayPal charges are around 2.9% though they can vary by country and clients can not pay contractors through the Friends & Family option.

-Transferwise is one of the more cost-effective payment methods, with transparent fees and the possibility to preview all expenses before sending money.
-The downside of using Transferwise is that they are not available in all countries, so it may not apply to every company-contractor relationship.
+Wise (previously Transferwise) is one of the more cost-effective payment methods, with transparent fees and the possibility to preview all expenses before sending money.
+The downside of using Wise is that they are not available in all countries, so it may not apply to every company-contractor relationship.

 Using Deel for international payroll, contracting, and compliance